XUE. JWST spectroscopy of externally irradiated disks around young intermediate-mass stars: MIRI-MRS Spectral Energy Distributions

 \section{MIRI-MRS Spectral Energy Distributions}

 The observed MIR SEDs between 4.8 and 25~\micron\ are shown with the lighter colors in Figure~\ref{fig:SED_overview}.
 To deredden our data, we adopt the \citet{2023ApJ...950...86G} extinction law \citep[][]{2009ApJ...705.1320G, 2019ApJ...886..108F, 2021ApJ...916...33G, 2022ApJ...930...15D}, R$_V = 3.3$, and the A$_V$ values derived in Section~\ref{sec:stellar_props_section}.
 The dereddened SEDs are shown with the darker colors in Figure~\ref{fig:SED_overview}.
 The panels at the top left of each SED show a slice of the MRS data cubes at 5.5~\micron.
 In the cases of XUE~1, 3, 5, 7 and 12 it is possible to see that there are extra sources in the detector with separations of at most 2\arcsec.
 The extra sources are probably contaminating the IRAC photometric points, therefore care must be taken when interpreting the existing MIR photometry for these targets (e.g. Figure~\ref{fig:SED_wStellarPhot_overview}).
 The spectra presented in this paper correspond to the the sources at the center of each cube.
+The additional sources detected in the field are either foreground stars or background dust; as such, their analysis falls outside the scope of this paper.